kabarton62/cybersec-tools-II/web_application/README.md

   tcp6       0      0 :::80                   :::*                    LISTEN      23218/apache2
 ```

-On Ubuntu and most Debian-based web servers will use /var/www/html as the default webroot.
+Ubuntu and most Debian-based web servers will use /var/www/html as the default webroot.
 The webroot shoud currently have the default Apache2 index.html.
 Verify that by examining the webroot content and browsing to http://localhost.
 ```
 ls /var/www/html
   drwxr-xr-x 3 root    root     4096 Aug 10 19:23 .